 \subsection{Measuring plasticity}

 In order to determine whether a candidate intervention preserves plasticity, we must first set out a consistent standard by which we will measure plasticity.
-Given a suitably generic class of target functions inducing the losses $\ell$, equation~\ref{eq:plasticity} characterizes the adaptability of the network to arbitrary new learning signals from the unknown set of possible future tasks.
-We therefore construct a set of regression targets to sample over which correspond to this uniform prior over possible future update directions.
+Given a suitably generic class of target functions inducing the losses $\ell$, ~\eqref{eq:plasticity} characterizes the adaptability of the network to arbitrary new learning signals from the unknown set of possible future tasks.
+We therefore construct a distribution over regression targets which corresponds to this uniform prior over possible future update directions.
 A different distribution over future target functions might give different numerical results; however, we believe that a uniform distribution captures a more universal notion of plasticity.

-In our empirical evaluations, we will set $\mathbf{X}$ to be the set of transitions gathered by an RL agent and stored in some replay buffer, and $f$ to be the neural network architecture.
+In our empirical evaluations, we will set $\mathbf{X}$ to be the set of transitions gathered by an RL agent and stored in some replay buffer, and $f$ to be a neural network architecture.
 Given some offset $a \in \mathbb{R}$, we will apply the transformation $g(x) = a + \sin(10^5 f(\bx; \omega_0))$, with $\omega_0$ sampled from the same distribution as $\theta_0$, to construct a challenging prediction objective which measures the ability of the network to perturb its predictions in random directions sampled effectively uniformly over the input space.
 Because the mean prediction output by a deep RL network tends to evolve away from zero over time as the policy improves and the reward propagates through the value function, we will set $a$ to be equal to the network's mean prediction in order not to bias the objective in favour of random initializations, which have mean much closer to zero.
-The optimizer $\mathcal{O}$ will be identical to that used by the network on its primary learning objective, and we found running this optimizer for a budget of two thousand steps enabled reasonably efficient iteration time while also providing enough opportunity for most random initializations to solve the task.
+The optimizer $\mathcal{O}$ will be identical to that used by the network on its primary learning objective, and we found that running this optimizer for a budget of two thousand steps minimized iteration time while also providing enough opportunity for networks starting from random initializations to solve the task.